TobyCeballos/odin_docs/docs/inventory/introduction.md

 ::: info Default Location

-Frappe Books has a default location called Stores set.
+OdinPOS has a default location called Stores set.
 This can be changed from the Inventory tab under Settings.
 :::